vikesh8860/QuizBook-Apk-File/README.md

 The app is designed with google material design that support the Android versions from Kitkat 4.4.0 to Naugat 7.7.1

+If you want to see the project files the you can get then at : https://github.com/vikesh8860/QuizBook

 If you find any issue with the apk file,then feel free to ping me here : https://kvikesh800.wixsite.com/learner/contact